hqztrue/LeetCodeSolutions/README.md

 ~1335 Minimum Difficulty of a Job Schedule
 1439 Find the Kth Smallest Sum of a Matrix With Sorted Rows
 1510 Stone Game IV
+1538 Guess the Majority in a Hidden Array
 1542 Find Longest Awesome Substring
 1548 The Most Similar Path in a Graph
 1630 Arithmetic Subarrays
 1638 Count Substrings That Differ by One Character
+1659 Maximize Grid Happiness

 DP/counting:
 087 Scramble String